Powder for solution for injection

 If you get a sore white mouth or tongue while you are being given Cubicin or soon after stopping it, tell your doctor.
 Also tell your doctor if you get vaginal itching or discharge.
 This may mean you have a fungal infection called thrush.
 Sometimes the use of Cubicin allows fungi to grow and the above symptoms to occur.
 Cubicin does not work against fungi.

 You should tell your doctor that you are being treated with Cubicin if you are about to have a blood clotting test or any other blood tests.
 It may interfere with the results of some tests.

-If you are going to have surgery, tell the surgeon or anaesthetist that you are taking Cubicin.
+If you are going to have surgery, tell the surgeon or anaesthetist that you are being given Cubicin.
 It may affect other medicines used during surgery.

-If you are about to be started on any new medicine, remind your doctor and pharmacist that you are taking Cubicin.
+If you are about to be started on any new medicine, remind your doctor and pharmacist that you are being given Cubicin.

-Tell any other doctors, dentists, and pharmacists who treat you that you are taking Cubicin.
+Tell any other doctors, dentists, and pharmacists who treat you that you are being given Cubicin.

 Things you must not do